thisisamank/wagmi-book/content/docs/syllabus/_index.md

 title: "Syllabus"
 ---

-# WAGMI Syllabus
+# AKXR Syllabus

-Welcome to the official syllabus for the WAGMI program, 2025 batch.
+Welcome to the official syllabus for the AKXR program, 2025 batch.
 This structured curriculum is designed to build you into a solid, job-ready developer by combining technical depth, discipline, and a strong sense of community.

 The course will follow a strict module-based order.
 Each module has its own code and will be taught sequentially: